lammps/lammps/doc/src/Howto_mdi.rst

 and the input script will continue.

-If LAMMPS is used as a plugin engine it operates the same way, except that the driver will pass LAMMPS an input script to initialize itself, and after the "EXIT" command, the driver will typically destroy the instance of LAMMPS, so the mdi_engine command should be the final command in the LAMMPS script.
+If LAMMPS is used as a plugin engine it operates the same way, except that the driver will pass LAMMPS an input script to initialize itself.
+Upon receiving the "EXIT" command, LAMMPS will exit engine mode and the input script will continue.
+After finishing execution of the input script, the instance of LAMMPS will be destroyed.

 LAMMPS supports the full set of MD-appropriate engine commands defined by the MDI library.
 See the :doc:`mdi_engine <mdi_engine>`